-When you have a requirement to implement the heap and stack creation code in C rather than in assembly language, you cannot use the \\user\setup\stackheap() function, so you must use the \\user\initial\stackheap() function instead.
+When you must create the heap and stack in C code rather than in assembly code, you cannot use the \\user\setup\stackheap() function.
+Therefore, you must use the \\user\initial\stackheap() function instead.

-If your implementation is sufficiently complex that it warrants the use of a temporary stack when setting up the initial heap and stack, you can use either \\user\setup\stackheap() and manually setup up the temporary stack yourself, or you can use \\user\initial\stackheap(), which sets up the temporary stack for you.
+If your implementation is sufficiently complex that it warrants the use of a temporary stack when setting up the initial heap and stack, use either:

+- \\user\setup\stackheap() and manually set up the temporary stack yourself. - \\user\initial\stackheap(), which sets up the temporary stack for you.

-4.60 Legacy function \\user\initial\stackheap() on page 4-201.4.53 user setup stackheap() on page 4-192.
+1.13.3 Stack pointer initialization and heap bounds on page 1-76 Related references 4.60 Legacy function \\user\initial\stackheap() on page 4-207 4.53 user setup stackheap() on page 4-197

-1.13.5 Avoiding the heap and heap-using library functions supplied by ARM
+1.13.5 Avoiding the heap and heap-using library functions supplied by Arm